rozariwang/CLMs-for-NPs/Readme.md

 - **A dockerfile** is provided to set up the environment to run all experiments
 - **Experiment launcher script**: A main shell script (`run_experiments.sh`) is provided to run all major experiments

-> ⚠️ **Model Access**
-A Hugging Face model access key is temporarily provided for repository and code evaluation.
-The models will be made publicly available later on.
-Please do not misuse this access.

-> ⚙️ **Environment Setup and Running Instructions**
-Setup and running instructions provided are specificly for the LSV cluster.
-Alternative environments will be explored according to future demand.

 > 🔑 **WandB API Key**
-A Weights & Biases (wandb) API key is required for some tasks such as pretraining.
+A Weights & Biases (wandb) API key is required for some tasks, such as pretraining.
 It must be passed to the job script as a command-line argument via the HTCondor submit file.
 To do this, set the `arguments` field in your submit file like this: `arguments = YOUR_WANDB_KEY`

 > 📁 **Example Usage**